 Some of UNARCO’s asbestos liabilities ended up with another company, Pittsburgh Corning.
 Pittsburgh Corning bought the Unibestos line of insulation products in 1962, resulting in lawsuits against that company.

 Bankruptcy and Asbestos Trust

 UNARCO emerged from bankruptcy in 1989 and continued to operate as Unarco Industries, making shopping carts.
-As part of the reorganization agreement the company created an asbestos trust to handle future claims of asbestos exposure through UNARCO insulation and related illnesses.
+As part of the reorganization agreement, the company created an asbestos trust to handle future asbestos exposure claims through UNARCO insulation and related illnesses.

 The trust, funded with $114 million in 1990, was called the UNR Asbestos Disease Claims Trust.
 It paid out claims until December 31, 2018, when it ran out of money.

 What to Do if You Were Exposed to UNARCO Asbestos

 If you believe UNARCO asbestos insulation caused you to develop a respiratory illness or cancer, contact an experienced asbestos lawyer for help.
 The UNARCO trust is no longer active, but that doesn’t mean you don’t have options for seeking compensation.